lucasaugustsof/hynix/README.md

 # Hynix

-Hynix is a powerful collection of elegant and accessible components built with React, Tailwind CSS, and Ark UI.
+Hynix is a powerful collection of elegant and accessible components built with React, Tailwind CSS, and Base UI.
 It is designed to simplify UI development for developers and designers.

 <div align="center">